So you want kids ... got money?

-Having a child is a major event that will affect all areas of your life, including your finances.
+Deciding to have children is a major event that will affect all areas of your life, including your finances.
 As you prepare to become a parent, be sure to consider the financial impact.
-The additional costs of buying diapers and baby food may not seem too significant, but the US Department of Agriculture estimated in 2014 that the cost of raising a child from birth to age 18 was over $245,000, or an average of $13,600 annually.
+The additional costs of buying diapers and baby food may not seem too significant, but the US Department of Agriculture estimated that the cost of raising a child from birth to age 18 was nearly $245,000, or an average of $13,600 annually.

-- Build some financial reserves before the birth: Once you learn you are going to have a baby, make sure to save some additional money.
-It will be easier to cover those diaper costs if you don't have to worry about having money available.
-Some extra money in a savings account will help reduce the stress during this exciting time.
+- Build some financial reserves before the birth: Once you learn you are going to have a baby, make extra efforts toward saving additional money.
+It will be easier to cover those diaper costs and having some extra money available will help reduce your stress during this exciting time.

 - Check your medical insurance: If you don't have medical insurance, buy a policy before you become pregnant.
 Some policies require three or more months of coverage before the start of your pregnancy.
 Other policies limit the amount they will pay, so be sure to check the terms of the policy.
 Also, determine if your policy will cover all related costs, or if you also need to save additional funds to cover medical expenses.